kmonsoor/blog.kmonsoor.com/content/articles/personal-shortlink-server-using-Caddy.md

  * minimal setup (if possible, no webapp at all)

 Given my previous experience with `Caddy` webserver, which is an amazing one([why?](https://caddyserver.com/docs/)), I knew Caddy has something for me under the sleeve to meet my minimal set of requirements.
 Thankfully, I managed to find it.
+I believe NGINX, currently the most popular webserver, has some kind of similar mechanism as well.
+But, I'm not an expert and once I was genuinely intimidated by its config file syntax.
+YMMV.

 What you gonna need?
 --------------------